The Voice Kids (Portuguese TV series): Season 5 (2024)

 On 15 January 2024, it was confirmed that Carlão and Tinoco would return as coaches for the fifth season.
 At the same time, it was confirmed that Cuca Roseta and Nininho Vaz Maia would replace Aurea and Daniel.
 Furtado hosted the show for the fourth year in a row, while Catarina Maia returned for her second year in charge of hosting the backstage.
 Victoria Nicole from Team Nininho won the season and represented Portugal in the Junior Eurovision Song Contest 2024.
 She finished in second place, Portugal's highest ever score.

 Season 6 (2025)

 On 21 January 2025, it was confirmed that of the coaches from the previous season, only Roseta would return.
 At the same time, it was revealed that Diogo Piçarra, who formerly served as a coach on the adult version of the show, would debut as a coach alongside Miguel Cristovinho and Nena.
 Furtado hosted the show for the fifth year in a row, while Maria Petronilho debuted as the backstage host.
-Inês Gonçalves from Team Cristo won the season and will represent Portugal in the Junior Eurovision Song Contest 2025.
+Inês Gonçalves from Team Cristo won the season and represented Portugal in the Junior Eurovision Song Contest 2025, finishing in thirteenth place.

+Season 7 (2026)

+On 1 April 2026, it was confirmed that Roseta, Piçarra, Cristovinho, and Nena would all return as coaches for the seventh season.
+This marks the first time since the series' inception that there has not been a panel change following the previous season.
+Furtado hosted the show for the sixth year in a row, while Maria Petronilho served as the backstage host for her second season.
+Salvador Rio from Team Diogo won the season and will represent Portugal in the Junior Eurovision Song Contest 2026.